New Distributed Source Encryption Framework: Abstract

 \section{Abstract}

 We pose and investigate the distributed secure source coding based on the common key cryptosystem.
 This cryptosystem includes the secrecy amplification problem for distributed encrypted sources with correlated keys using post-encryption-compression, which was posed investigated by Santoso and Oohama.
-In this paper we propose another new security criterion which is generally more strict compared to the commonly used security criterion which is based on the upper-bound of mutual information between the plaintext and the ciphertext.
+In this paper we propose a new security criterion which is more natural compared with the commonly used security criterion which is based on the upper-bound of mutual information between the plaintext and the ciphertext.
 Under this criterion, we establish the necessary and sufficient condition for the secure transmission of correlated sources.

 {\mbox{~s.t.~}} {\mathop{\rm argmax}\limits} {\mathop{\rm argmin}\limits}

 { } \newfont{\bg}{cmr10 scaled \magstep4} {\smash{\hbox{\bg 0}}} {\smash{\lower1.7ex\hbox{\bg 0}}} {\frac{1}{n}} {A_{\epsilon }^{n}} { $\Box$} [1]{}